SFVIP/boilerplate/README.md

 # boilerplate
-My boilerplate for the MVC (PhpActiveRecord, Twig, Slim)
+My boilerplate for the MVC (Cycle, Twig, Slim)